Annual Technical Report 2005 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2005/KR)

 Cooperation Between Libraries

-Since KIPO became a member of the Korea Institute of Science and Technology Information in 1978, it has been provided with an interlibrary loan service and document delivery service for a variety of IP-related publications.
+KIPO became a member of the Korea Institute of Science and Technology Information in 1978, which provides an interlibrary loan service and document delivery service for a variety of IP-related publications.

 KIPO’s examiners have used on-line searches to search over 3.4 million volumes of theses, government publications, seminar materials, and books based on the agreement with the National Assembly Library to exchange information since 2002.